jmespath-community/jmespath.spec/jep-012a-raw-string-literals.md

 baz!'
 ```

-The above expression would be parsed as a string that contains new lines:
+The above expression represents the multi-line string:

 ```
 foo
-baz
-bar!
+bar
+baz!
 ```

-* A raw string literal that contains escape characters,
+* A raw string literal that contains a preserved backslash character, representing the eight-character string “foo\nbar”:
-parsed as `foo\nbar`:

 ```
 'foo\nbar'